Step-up vs. step-down, what's the difference?

 Simply put, transformers are machines that step voltage up or down so that electricity can be moved and used more efficiently.
-In this article we will primarily review the importance of and differences in step-up and step-down transformers, but if you want to learn more about transformers, check out our in-depth guide to electrical transformers.
+In this article we will review the differences between step-up and step-down transformers, but if you want to learn more about transformers in general, check out our introduction to electrical transformers.

 A “step-down transformer” is used to step voltage down, while a “step-up transformer” is used to step voltage up.

 The voltage coming into the transformer from the power source is called the primary voltage and the voltage going out of the transformer is called the secondary voltage.

-A step-down transformer is one which has a primary voltage that is higher than the secondary voltage.
+A step-down transformer is a transformer that has a primary voltage that is higher than the secondary voltage.

 To illustrate, let’s say your building receives 3-phase 480v power from the power company, but you have a piece of equipment that requires 208v 3-phase power.
 To make this work, you need a step-down transformer to convert the 480v power to 208v to power your machine with the right voltage.

-A step-up transformer is one which has a primary voltage that is lower than the secondary voltage.
+A step-up transformer is a transformer that has a primary voltage that is lower than the secondary voltage.

 So, if your building is wired with 208v but you need 480v to power a large machine, you'll need a step-up transformer to boost the voltage from 208v to 480v.

 These examples are of small industrial applications, but the principle applies no matter the size.
 For example, power companies use massive substation transformers called GSU transformers (generator step-up) to step voltages up from power plants at 7,200v to extra-high voltage like 345,000v for large-scale power transmission over many miles.
 Once the power has reached its destination, a substation transformer is used to step the voltage back down for distribution.

 Because transformers operate with AC electricity, all transformers are technically capable of both step-up and step-down operations.
 In this sense, the “step-up” and “step-down” designation simply refers to the way the transformer is being used.